Swaroop772/Fitness-Tracker/README.md

    - Additional features can be added for more detailed predictions, like user information (age, weight, etc.).

 3. **Model Training**:
-   - We use **Linear Regression** to train the model on historical data of exercise and calories burned.
+   - We use **Random Forest ** to train the model on historical data of exercise and calories burned.
    - The target variable (calories burned) is predicted based on the input features (exercise type, intensity, and duration).

 4. **Prediction**:
-   - The trained Linear Regression model is used to predict the calories burned based on user input during exercises.
+   - The trained Random Forest  model is used to predict the calories burned based on user input during exercises.
    - The system provides an estimate of calories burned, helping users understand the impact of their workouts.

 ---